 Below is an overview of the governance structure of the Trust:

 The BPET Board has delegated a number of responsibilities to the Local Governing Body and Headteacher of each school, which is set out in the BPET Scheme of Delegation.

-The BPET Board meets 4 times a year and has the following committee:
+The BPET Board meets 4 times a year and has the following committees:

-- Finance, Risk & Audit Committee – Mark Malley (Chair), Simon Rule, Vicky Griffiths and David Thomas.
+- Finance, Risk & Audit Committee – David Thomas (Chair), Mark Malley, Simon Rule and Vicky Griffiths

 In addition, the Board also meets annually for a Strategic Planning Session, where the BPET 2 Year Strategic Plan is reviewed along with the key strategic developments across the Trust.

-The Board has adopted the BPET Board Governance Policy which sets out the terms of reference for these committees along with the rules for the Board and its Committees.
+The Board has adopted the BPET Board Governance Policy which sets out the terms of reference for these committees along with the rules for the Board.

 Last updated: October 2017